How to display current date and time in Linux

 Skills Graph

-Linux uses the UNIX time system, which measures time as the number of seconds elapsed since January 1, 1970, 00:00:00 UTC.
-This is known as the "epoch" time.
+The Linux operating system uses the Unix time system, which measures time as the number of seconds elapsed since January 1, 1970, 00:00:00 UTC (Coordinated Universal Time).
+This time representation is known as the "epoch" and is commonly referred to as the "Unix timestamp" or "Epoch time."

 Time Zones and Daylight Saving Time